Demola360/Inventory-Intelligence-Dashboard/README.md

 ## Estimated business impact (illustrative)

 For a branch carrying ~4,000 active SKUs, spot-checking every slow-moving item manually is impractical.
-If this model correctly narrows daily manual checks down to the highest-confidence 1–2% of the catalogue, that's the difference between checking dozens of items a day versus thousands — freeing staff time for other tasks while still catching the gaps most likely to represent a real issue.
+If this model correctly narrows daily manual checks down to the highest-confidence 1–2% of the catalogue, that is the difference between checking dozens of items a day versus thousands — freeing staff time for other tasks while still catching the gaps most likely to represent a real issue.
 This is an illustrative estimate based on catalogue size, not a measured result, given the lack of ground-truth validation noted above.

 ---